 files A character vector giving the names of the input files sample.id A character vector giving the identifiers of the samples to be read snp.id A character vector giving the names of the SNPs to be read diploid A logical array of the same length as sample.id, required if reading data into an XSnpMatrix rather than a SnpMatrix.
 This vector gives the expected ploidy for each row.
 If the same value suffices for all rows, then a scalar may be supplied fields A integer vector with named elements specifying the positions of the required fields in the input record.
 The fields are identified by the names sample and snp for the sample and SNP identifier fields, confidence for a call confidence score (if present) and either genotype if genotype calls occur as a single field, or allele1 and allele2 if the two alleles are coded in different fields codes Either the single string "nucleotide" denoting that coding in terms of nucleotides (A, C, G or T, case insensitive), or a character vector giving genotype or allele codes (see below) threshold A numerical value for the calling threshold on the confidence score lower If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper bound lower sep If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper bound sep If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper bound The delimiting character separating fields in the input record sep comment If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper boundThe delimiting character separating fields in the input recordA character denoting that any remaining input on a line is to be ignoredAn integer value specifying how many lines are to be skipped at the beginning sep comment skip If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper boundThe delimiting character separating fields in the input recordA character denoting that any remaining input on a line is to be ignoredAn integer value specifying how many lines are to be skipped at the beginning of each data fileIf TRUE, sample and SNP identifying strings will be shortened by removal of any common leading or trailing sequences when they are used as row and column sep comment skip simplify If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper bound The delimiting character separating fields in the input record A character denoting that any remaining input on a line is to be ignored An integer value specifying how many lines are to be skipped at the beginning of each data file If TRUE, sample and SNP identifying strings will be shortened by removal of any common leading or trailing sequences when they are used as row and column names of the output SnpMatrix sep comment skip simplify verbose If TRUE, then threshold represents a lower bound.
-Otherwise it is an upper bound The delimiting character separating fields in the input record A character denoting that any remaining input on a line is to be ignored An integer value specifying how many lines are to be skipped at the beginning of each data file If TRUE, sample and SNP identifying strings will be shortened by removal of any common leading or trailing sequences when they are used as row and column names of the output SnpMatrix If TRUE, a progress report is generated as every every lines of data are read
+Otherwise it is an upper bound $$ sep The delimiting character separating fields in the input record sep comment The delimiting character separating fields in the input record A character denoting that any remaining input on a line is to be ignored • comment A character denoting that any remaining input on a line is to be ignored An integer value specifying how many lines are to be skipped at the beginning comment A character denoting that any remaining input on a line is to be ignored An integer value specifying how many lines are to be skipped at the beginning of each data file If TRUE, sample and SNP identifying strings will be shortened by removal of any common leading or trailing sequences when they are used as row and column comment skip simplify A character denoting that any remaining input on a line is to be ignored An integer value specifying how many lines are to be skipped at the beginning of each data file If TRUE, sample and SNP identifying strings will be shortened by removal of any common leading or trailing sequences when they are used as row and column names of the output SnpMatrix comment skip simplify verbose A character denoting that any remaining input on a line is to be ignored An integer value specifying how many lines are to be skipped at the beginning of each data file If TRUE, sample and SNP identifying strings will be shortened by removal of any common leading or trailing sequences when they are used as row and column names of the output SnpMatrix If TRUE, a progress report is generated as every every lines of data are read